What is iOS? Unveiled in 5 Minutes: Key Features & Uses

 The Evolution of iOS

 iOS has evolved significantly since its inception.
 Major updates are released annually, with each bringing new features and improvements.
 As of September 2023, the latest version is iOS 18.
-This continuous development has made iOS a robust platform, supporting many applications and user interactions like tapping, swiping, and pinching.
+This continuous development has made iOS a full-featured platform, supporting many applications and user interactions like tapping, swiping, and pinching.
+If a step looks different on your device, the app version is usually the first thing to compare before assuming the feature is missing.
+A quick settings check usually saves more time than repeating the same action without changing the surrounding conditions.

 iOS Devices: A Wide Range